Scroll to content

 Within the Garden Diary page is an on-going diary of the garden to keep everyone informed of how the garden is developing.
 We hope that you make regular visits to keep updated on the progress of this wonderful part of our school.

-We are extremely proud to say that we were asked to write a section for the Charles Dowding newsletter - hope you enjoy it!
+We are extremely proud to say that we were asked to write a section for the Charles Dowding newsletter - hope you enjoy reading about our journey!